awesomeeng/awesome-config/README.md

 config().init();
 ```

-**Note that we call `config()` when we are referencing our configuration meta systems like `init()` or 'start()'.
+**Note that we call `config()` when we are referencing our configuration management systems like `init()` or 'start()'.
 We use just `config` when we are referencing actual configuration properties.
 This separation allows AwesomeConfig to have zero reserved words and lets you express your configuration however you want.**

 3).
 Add zero or more configurations: